hmaka/klox/README.md

 # klox
-# This is an implementation of the lox programming language from Crafting Interpreters in the Kotlin programming language.
+# This is an (work in progress) implementation of the lox programming language from Crafting Interpreters in the Kotlin programming language.

 - [x] Scanner
 - [ ] Grammer